exhibitions | paintings | catalogues | news | biography & bliography | essays | chronology | contact

 1932

 Born to an Irish father and an Anglo-Chilean mother.
 Both sides of the family live in Chile, where they have held farming/mining interests for four generations.
 Anne’s mother travels from Chile to London, to give birth to her, the second of four children.
 Afterwards rejoining the family in Chile, where Anne spends the first four years of her life.
-Her father, John Gerard Madden Simpson went from Chile to be educated at Ampleforth College, England; followed by University College, Oxford, after which he had returned to Chile.
+Her father, John Gerard Madden Simpson went from Chile to be educated at Ampleforth College, England; followed by University College, Oxford, after which he had returned to Chile.1936

-Gerard John, two-year-old brother with Down’s syndrome, dies.
+Gerard John, two-year-old brother with Down’s syndrome, dies.1939

 Britain declares war on Germany.
 Madden’s father, over-age for active service in the Army or Navy, is made an officer in Royal Air Force Volunteer Reserve Intelligence 1940–5.
 Remembers her father speaking of the vital need to defend democracy against the threat